e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ### [C] the first launch of `HipparchiaGoServer`: loading `hipparchiaDB` into `PostgreSQL`

 1. The database load happens the first time you run `HipparchiaGoServer`.
-It will take *several minutes*.
+This will take *several minutes*.

 2. On the first run you will be asked for the password for `hippa_wr`.